sonali-pandey/Professional-README-Generator/generated-README/README.md

-# Project Title: s
+# Project Title: PROJECT TITLE

 ## Description
-s
+This is a sample README.md file.

 ## Table of Contents